 When you start with lyrics and your melody, you’re likely to have a more topic-driven track.
-You’ll be lead to create or find music that purposely fits and highlights the message behind the song.
-You’re also likely to have a more catchy hook, as it’s likely that the hook can’t to your mind first abs you just Gad to record it because it would make a good hit.
+You’ll be led to create or find music that purposely fits and highlights the message behind the song.
+You’re also likely to have a more catchy hook, as it’s likely that the hook can’t come to your mind first abs you just Gad to record it because it would make a good hit.

 In order to avoid falling into that trap, try several different styles to match your lyrics if the first beat doesn’t work out the way you intended it to.
 You’ll be surprised what energy you can give your creative mind just by thinking outside of the box.

 Related Post: 10 Songwriting Exercises To Boost Your Creativity

 When you start your song creation process with music first, you have higher chance of coming up with a unique sound.
 Starting a beat or some instrumentation can be a daunting task, but writers and producers often push the limits where.
 Working this way, their focus is more broad in general.
 The possibilities are endless when it comes to sound and genre influences!
 Even if you have q style in mind already, you have a lot of freedom when making music first.

 The negative aspect of going beat first is that you may go too experimental to the point where the song won’t even make sense.
 You could be tempted to try too much that you won’t actually buckle down and pick a consistent theme and sound.
 Or even worse, you start creating something that just sounds like crap because it was totally uninspired.

 It’s great to do for fun and learning purposes or if you have attained enough ear to be able to focus once you have your core idea in place.
 If you come up with about 4 or 8 bars of something that sounds nice, try not to go too overboard and create a whole track around those 4 or 8 bars.